 That didn’t quite make sense to me.
 Why would he leave us, for any reason?
 More importantly – why would he leave me?
 “But didn’t he know we would take him with us?”

 Years later, I would find out that Brutus never left us.
-Knowing they couldn’t take him with us, my father had put him down.
+Knowing they couldn’t take him with us, my father had put a bullet through his head.
 He was probably old by then, or perhaps it was just selfish.
 Whatever it was, I was angry.
 He was my dog and I felt like I should have been consulted.